devans2048/CubeSolver/README.md

 * Qt 5.14.0 (MSVC 2017) -- The framework used

 ## Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Simply make a pull request, create an issue, or reach me at dylanevans595@gmail.com if you wish to suggest improvements or provide additional features

 ## License
-This project is licensed under the MIT License
-Note that this project uses Qt 5.14.0 libraries, which are licensed under LGPLv3.
+This project is licensed under the MIT License, which can be found [here](LICENSE) Note that this project uses Qt 5.14.0 libraries, which are licensed under LGPLv3.

 ## Credits